planetlearning/planetlearning.github.io/pages/micromaster/profiles/tkim949.md

     - - - - - -

 ### Comments:
-> I am grateful to have an opportunity to join Open Learning Exchange Internship Program because I enjoy learning new languages and development technidues.
+> I am grateful to have an opportunity to join Open Learning Exchange Internship Program because I enjoy learning new languages and development techniques.
 I am also interested in Cloud computing.
-And I am graduating this December so now actively seeking Software Development Opportunites Ful-time as well.
+And I am graduating this December so now actively seeking Software Development Opportunites so that I can apply what I learned from the school, OSU to the real world.
 Thanks!